CaidenJK/starry/README.md

 ## Brief Info

 This project uses CMake.
 If you are testing the editor, make sure to build and install the Starry sub-project first.
+You can use the included `make.sh` to build all

 Currently, the Starry API is enclosed in the starry subproject that builds to a static library.
 Starry outputs to `[STARRY_DIR]/bin/[SYSTEM_NAME]`.
 The static library builds to `/lib` and the included glfw subproject builds to a shared library under `/dyn`.